 Bubble Painting: Easy Tutorial

-There are many abstract painting techniques that can create amazing cells effects or patterns, but do you know painting with soap bubbles?
+There are many abstract painting techniques that can create amazing cells effects or patterns, however do you know painting with soap bubbles?

-Very easy and so fun, this technique seduces kids and also artists.
-You will see !
+Very easy and so fun that this technique seduces kids and also artists.
+You will see!

 - 1 bottle of liquid soap